Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Introduction

 For each fundamental mode $n$, there exist $0\le m \le n$ unique auxiliary or harmonic modes that display differing orientations.
 For a drop undergoing free oscillations of small amplitudes, these modes are degenerate, i.e., the oscillation frequency is exactly the same for all $m$.
 However, this degeneracy is broken for highly deformed drops or those under the action of external forces.
 Figure \ref{fig:degeneratemodes} shows the three harmonic modes for $n=2$.
 The $m=0$ mode is axisymmetric and is also described as a ``zonal'' mode, resulting from a stretching or flattening along the $z$-axis.
 The $m=1$ and $m=2$ modes, on the other hand, are non-axisymmetric.
 The $m=1$ mode (``tesseral'') results from a twist or shear, while the $m=2$ mode (``sectoral'') produces $4$ lobes deforming into the equatorial plane.
 This concept of the $(n,0)$ mode being ``zonal'', the $(n,n)$ mode being ``sectoral'', and all other harmonics showing ``tesseral'' geometry exists for all fundamental modes.

-In this work, we focus exclusively on the axisymmetric ``zonal'' modes ($m=0$), as they represent a primary deformation relevant to the axisymmetric forcing.
+In the current study, we focus exclusively on the axisymmetric ``zonal'' modes ($m=0$), as they represent a primary deformation relevant to the axisymmetric forcing.
 The specific modes under investigation, $(2,0)$, $(3,0)$, and $(4,0)$, are illustrated in Figure \ref{fig:m0_modes}.